meelgroup/frat-xor/format.md

 BNN_LINE ::= b { list of non-zero integers } 0 cutoff output_lit 0
 ```

-For example, the line `b 1 2 3 0 3 4` represents the BNN constraint `x_1 + x_2 + x_3 >= 3 <-> output_lit`.
+For example, the line `b 1 2 3 0 3 4 0` represents the BNN constraint `x_1 + x_2 + x_3 >= 3 <-> x_4`.

-Ideally, we want to use `b 1 2 3 0 3` to represent a cardinality constraint `x_1 + x_2 + x_3 >= 3` as well, i.e., a BNN constraint when the output_lit is True.
+Ideally, we also want to use `b 1 2 3 0 3 0` to represent a cardinality constraint `x_1 + x_2 + x_3 >= 3` as well, i.e., a BNN constraint where the output_lit is True.

 However, the current CMS does not handle the case properly when the output_lit is missing in the input BNN.
-We will resolve this issue and add the cardinality extension to the format.
+We will resolve this issue and add the cardinality constraint extension to the format.

 ## Proof Format